posted by: Frances Mutter

 You will NOT collect any pills at this clinic.
-Your BP reading will be passed onto a clinician who will review your notes a couple of days later.
+Your BP will be be passed onto a clinician who will review your notes a couple of days later.
 You will then have a message sent to you informing whether your pills are being sent out to you or you can collect them – this depends on what was agreed at your telephone consultation.

 If the readings are not within normal limits and you are not able to have the pill, we will also contact you.

-Do NOT attend this drop in clinic
+Do NOT attend for this if

 You will also need to attend alone and wearing a face covering.

 Please don’t leave it to the last moment to request more pills – contact us as soon as you have started your last strip.